Adarsh2701/E-Commerce-Sales-Analysis-in-Brazil/README.md

 products.csv.

 Potential Use Cases

 Analyzing this dataset provides insights into:

-Order processing
+Order processing,
-Pricing strategies
+Pricing strategies,
-Payment and shipping efficiency
+Payment and shipping efficiency,
-Customer demographics
+Customer demographics,
-Product characteristics
+Product characteristics,
-Customer satisfaction
+Customer satisfaction,
 These insights are invaluable for enhancing strategic decision-making.

 Queries and Analysis